 Your iPhone’s Basic Calculator

-Unless you’re an iPad user, your iPhone’s basic calculator function is probably all you need for day to day problem solving.
-Whether you’re splitting a bill, working out an IOU, or wondering how much you spent on rent in the last year, simply flick up to reveal the Control Center and hit the Calculator icon.
+Unless you’re an iPad user, the default Apple calculator app is probably all you need for day-to-day problem-solving.
+Whether you’re splitting a bill, working out an IOU, or wondering how much you spent on rent in the last year, simply flick up to reveal Control Center and hit the Calculator icon.

-You’ll see basic numerals and operators in portrait mode, or switch to landscape and turn your phone sideways to get access to the scientific functions.
+You’ll see basic numerals and operators in portrait mode; turn your phone sideways to get access to the scientific functions.
 These are basic but useful, including operators like sin/cos/tan, support for brackets, constants like Pi, and a random number generator.

-Unfortunately, there’s no graphing features, limited history logging, and a rigidly restrictive calculation view.
-On the iPad, the app is completely absent.
-Luckily, there are lots of alternatives to choose from!
+Unfortunately, this calculator suffers from a lack of graphing features, limited history logging, and a rigidly restrictive calculation view.
+And on the iPad, the app is completely absent.
+Luckily, there are lots of alternative calculators to choose from.

-PCalc is on the other end of the spectrum when it comes to calculator apps.
-It describes itself as the App Store’s “best calculator” with a price tag to match.
-If $10 seems a bit steep for a math app, consider the cost of a scientific calculator that can do everything PCalc can do.
+PCalc describes itself as the App Store’s “best calculator,” with a price tag to match.
+If $10 seems a bit steep for a math app, consider the cost of a scientific calculator that does everything PCalc can do.

 It works on both the iPhone and iPad, with an optional Apple Watch app to boot.
-The app is aimed at “scientists, engineers, students, programmers, or indeed anybody looking for a feature rich calculator.”
-If the reviews are anything to go by then this really is the gold standard for calculators on the App Store.
+The app is aimed at “scientists, engineers, students, programmers, or indeed anybody looking for a feature-rich calculator.”
+If the reviews are anything to go by, this is the gold standard for calculators on the App Store.

-A completely free app with no in-app purchases in sight, Photomath Camera Calculator takes a different approach to the rest of the apps on this list.
-It works on both the iPhone and iPad, and using your device’s camera allows you to take a picture of your math problem to instantly see the solution.
+Photomath takes a different approach to the rest of the apps on this list.
+It works on both the iPhone and iPad, and through your device’s camera allows you to take a picture of your math problem to instantly see the solution.